‘There is blood on this oil, blood on this coal, blood on this gas’

 The Netherlands receives more ships from Russia each year than any other European country, most of them docking in Rotterdam.
 If European countries do not act together to block Russian vessels, they will simply divert to neighbouring states, Stam said.

-On Monday, a vast icebreaker carrying liquified natural gas from Siberia and destined for the Isle of Grain in southeast England diverted to France after the UK transport secretary, Grant Shapps, said he would ban Russian ships from UK ports.
+On Monday, an icebreaker carrying liquified natural gas from Siberia and destined for the Isle of Grain in southeast England diverted to France after the UK transport secretary, Grant Shapps, said he would ban Russian ships from UK ports.

 The French government, which holds the European Union’s rotating presidency, has called the bloc’s heads of state to a meeting in Paris next week to discuss a potential embargo on Russian oil and gas shipments.